robert-malhotra/go-asf/README.md

 ## Features

 - Query the ASF search endpoint with strongly-typed parameters and a fluent builder.
-- Iterate search results transparently across paginated responses.
+- Iterate search results from ASF's `jsonlite` output format with convenient Go structs.
 - Download product files with configurable concurrency, checksum verification, and progress callbacks.
+- Ship a CLI utility (`asfcli`) for ad-hoc searches and product downloads.

 ## Installation